header logo

 Paul Scholes won many important titles with Manchester United

-Between 1993 and 2013, Paul Scholes made 499 league appearances, a total of 718 matches and 155 goals.
-He played for England a total of 66 times, scoring 14 goals along the way.
-Widely known as the best midfielder of his generation, he won 11 league titles, three FA Cups, two League Cups and two Champions League winners' medals.
-His peak years for goal scoring were 2002-03 when he scored 20 goals in 52 games, but for most of his career he could be relied upon to reach double figures, before moving on to The tectonic role is shortened.
+Widely known as the best midfielder of his generation, he won 11 league titles, three FA Cups, two League Cups, and two Champions League winner's medals.
+His best goal-scoring season was 2002-03 when he netted 20 goals in 52 games, but for most of his career, he was consistently able to reach double figures before transitioning into a deeper midfield role.

 6. Duncan Edwards (period 1953-1958)

-Duncan Edwards is an Englishman who plays for Manchester United and the England national team.
-Edwards signed for Manchester United as a teenager and went on to become the youngest player to play in the Football League First Division and the youngest English player.
-Since the Second World War, he has appeared 18 times for his country at the highest level.
-In a professional career of less than five years, he helped United win two Football League titles and two FA Charity Shields, and reached the semi-finals of the European Cup.
+Duncan Edwards was an English footballer who played for Manchester United and the England national team.
+Edwards signed for Manchester United as a teenager and went on to become the youngest player to play in the Football League First Division and the youngest English player to feature in the top division.
+Since the Second World War, he appeared 18 times for his country at the highest level.

 British football superstar Duncan Edwards